Resources for Faculty

 Tips to Maintaining Confidentiality of Student Disability Information

-Breaches of confidentiality are taken very seriously by UCSF.
-Unauthorized disclosures of student information must be documented and can result in the University being in non-compliance with federal regulations.
-Additionally, such disclosures may violate state privacy laws and may subject the university and the individual to liability.
-Please contact Student Disabilities Services if there are any questions, issues, or concerns regarding maintaining confidentiality of information.
+Breaches of confidentiality are taken very seriously by Cañada College.
+Unauthorized disclosures of student information can result in the college and individuals to being in non-compliance with federal regulations and state privacy laws.
+Please contact the DRC if there are any questions, issues, or concerns regarding maintaining confidentiality of student information.